FlorianREGAZ/Python-Tls-Client/README.md

 ```

 # Pyinstaller / Pyarmor
-**If you want to package the module with Pyinstaller or Pyarmor, make sure to add this to your command:**
+**If you want to pack the library with Pyinstaller or Pyarmor, make sure to add this to your command:**

 Linux:
 ```